MikelSalazar/sparcl/help/locationaccess.md

 ![image](https://user-images.githubusercontent.com/231274/117124883-278bb180-ad99-11eb-833d-08470e15ff4c.png)

-Now, when you're returning to the app, the button `Lets's get started` should be active.

 ## Allow location access when sparcl is installed

 When sparcl is installed on your device, you have the joyce to either open it once in the browser and activate location access as described above, or use the settings dialog of the installed application.